lagoproject/DMP/DMP.md

 #### **Types and formats of generated/collected data**.

-Every generated **file** is considered **the minimum data-set** to be linked and processed, while **a collection** of related files is grouped in a **catalog**, which should be referenced with a persistent and unique identifier (PID).As the different LAGO activities generate only one data sub-type, **catalogs will only contain files belonging to one sub-type activity**, with exception of checking or correction procedures.
+Every generated **file** is considered **the minimum data-set** to be linked and processed, while **a collection** of related files is grouped in a **catalog**, which should be referenced with a persistent and unique identifier (PID).
+As the different LAGO activities generate only one data sub-type, **catalogs will only contain files belonging to one sub-type activity**, with exception of checking or correction procedures.

 There are two main kinds of data managed by the LAGO Collaboration.
 The first one is the data measured (L) by the water-Cherenkov detectors (WCD), and the second is the data obtained from simulations (S).